 Collocation and Antenna Space Agreements.
 We and DISH Network entered into an agreement pursuant to which DISH Network provided us with collocation space in El Paso, Texas.
 This agreement was for an initial period ending in July 2015, and provided us with renewal options for four consecutive three-year terms.
 We exercised our first renewal option for a period commencing in August 2015 and ending in July 2018, in April 2018 we exercised our second renewal option for a period ending in July 2021, and in May 2021 we exercised our third renewal option for a period ending in July 2024 Effective March 2017, we also entered into certain agreements pursuant to which DISH Network provides collocation and antenna space to EchoStar through February 2022 at the following locations: Cheyenne, Wyoming; Gilbert, Arizona; New Braunfels, Texas; Monee, Illinois; Spokane, Washington; and Englewood, Colorado.
 In October 2019, we provided a termination notice for our New Braunfels, Texas agreement effective May 2020.
 In November 2020, we provided a termination notice for one of our Englewood, Colorado agreements effective May 2021.
 In November 2021, we exercised our right to renew the collocation agreements at Gilbert, Arizona, Cheyenne, Wyoming, Spokane, Washington, Englewood, Colorado and Monee, Illinois for a period ending in February 2025.
 In August 2017, we and DISH Network also entered into certain other agreements pursuant to which DISH Network provides additional collocation and antenna space to us in Monee, Illinois and Spokane, Washington through August 2022.
 In May 2022, we exercised our right to renew such other agreements at Monee, Illinois and Spokane, Washington through August 2025.
+In January 2022, we and DISH Network entered into an agreement pursuant to which DISH Network provides additional collocation and antenna space to us in Englewood, Colorado through December 2026.
 In March 2024, we provided a termination notice for our Spokane, Washington agreement, effective April 2024.
 Generally, we may renew our collocation and antenna space agreements for three-year periods by providing DISH Network with prior written notice no more than 120 days but no less than 90 days prior to the end of the then-current term.
 We may terminate certain of these agreements within 180 days' prior written notice.
 The fees for the services provided under these agreements depend on the number of racks located at the location.